Juniper/contrail-container-builder/README.md

 36. Sort out with KUBERNETES_public_fip_pool
 36. Sort out with multiple NIC configiration - probably provision link local is needed since it set ip_fabric_ip.
 37. Consider to use K8S services to provide VIPs for Config, Analytics and WebUI.
+38. Split common.env to separate build.env and deployment.env